War of 1812: Indigenous nations

-The Indian tribes allied to the British lost their cause.
+The Indigenous tribes allied to the British lost their cause.
 The Americans rejected the British proposal to create an "Indian barrier state" in the American West at the Ghent peace conference and it never resurfaced.
 Donald Fixico argues that "[a]fter the War of 1812, the U.S. negotiated over two hundred Indian treaties that involved the ceding of Indian lands and 99 of these agreements resulted in the creation of reservations west of the Mississippi River".

-The indigenous nations lost most of their fur-trapping territory.
+The Indigenous nations lost most of their fur-trapping territory.
 Indigenous nations were displaced in Alabama, Georgia, New York and Oklahoma, losing most of what is now Indiana, Michigan, Ohio and Wisconsin within the Northwest Territory as well as in New York and the South.
 They came to be seen as an undesirable burden by British policymakers, who now looked to the United States for markets and raw materials.
 Everyone, including British fur traders were prohibited from entering in the United States for purposes of trade.

 British Indian agents however continued to meet regularly with their former allies among the tribes of the Old Northwest, but refused to supply them with arms or help them resist American attempts to displace them.
 The American government rapidly built a network of forts throughout the Old Northwest, thus establishing firm military control.
 It also sponsored American fur traders, who outcompeted the British fur traders.
 Meanwhile, Euro-American settlers rapidly migrated into the Old Northwest, into the lands occupied by the tribes who were previously allied with the British.
+The War of 1812 marked a turning point in the history of the Old Northwest because it established United States authority over the British and Indians of that border region.

 After the decisive defeat of the Creek Indians at the Battle of Horseshoe Bend in 1814, some Creek warriors escaped to join the Seminole in Florida.
 The remaining Creek chiefs signed away about half their lands, comprising 23,000,000 acres, covering much of southern Georgia and two-thirds of modern Alabama.
 The Creek were separated from any future help from the Spanish in Florida and from the Choctaw and Chickasaw to the west.

-After much confrontation between settlers and tribes, and failed attempts to assimilate Indians to a life of farming and ranching, they were ultimately sent to various reservations.
-The War of 1812 marked a turning point in the history of the Old Northwest because it established United States authority over the British and Indians of that border region.